avm2108/intrepid-swe6733/README.md

 ```bash
 npm run prepare-environment
 ```
-- This will install the dependencies needed by the frontend (and backend TBD).
+- This will install the dependencies needed by the frontend and the backend.
 3. Start the application
 * From the root project directory run:
 ```bash
 npm start
 ```
 - This will start the frontend development server.
 A browser window should open automatically and navigate to http://localhost:3000.
 If it does not, you can manually navigate to that URL.
+- Additionally, the backend server will start on port 5000.
+You can test that it is running by navigating to http://localhost:5000/api/test.
+You should see a message that says "API is running...".